Panoramic and 3-Dimensional Images: Can they Detect Potential Carotid Artery Disease?

 • Ultrasound, CT, or MRI scan

-• A more detailed image, called an angiography, where a contrast dye is used in combination with either a CT or MRI to allow for a detailed image of the neck and brain.1
+• A more detailed image, called an angiography, where a contrast dye is used in combination with either a CT or MRI to allow for a detailed image of the neck and brain

-Many times, if the artery is narrowed by less than 50%, it can be treated with medications and life changes.
-These adjustments may include smoking cessation, implementing an exercise regime, limiting sodium intake and high-fat foods, and medications that lower blood pressure and cholesterol, as well as antiplatelets.1,3
+Many times, if the artery is narrowed by less than 50%, it can be treated with medications and lifestyle changes.
+These adjustments may include smoking cessation, implementing an exercise regime, limiting sodium intake and high-fat foods, medications that lower blood pressure and cholesterol, and antiplatelets.4

-If the artery is narrowed by greater than 50%, one of two types of surgical interventions may be required in order to prevent a TIA or stroke.
-The most frequently used of the two interventions is a procedure called carotid endarterectomy.
-During this procedure, a surgeon makes an incision in the neck and cleans out and removes any plaque buildups that are clogging the artery.1,3
+If surgery is determined to be the best course of action, the intervention most often used is a procedure called carotid endarterectomy.
+During this procedure, a surgeon makes an incision in the neck and cleans out and removes any plaque buildup clogging the artery.4

 Panoramic Radiograph versus CBCT

 A PAN radiograph is a two-dimensional image, and a CBCT is a three-dimensional image.
 A PAN used to be used more frequently than three-dimensional imaging in dentistry, but CBCT has continued to gain popularity over recent years.
 Part of this is due to the fact that there are limitations to two-dimensional radiographs.
-For example, images may be enlarged, distorted, and superimposed.4 The accuracy in a CBCT image is much higher compared to a PAN image because it utilizes the more precise three-dimensional technology.4
+For example, images may be enlarged, distorted, and superimposed.
+A CBCT image’s accuracy is much higher than a PAN image because it utilizes more precise three-dimensional technology.6

-Clinicians should adhere to the ALARA principle (“As low as reasonably achievable”) when determining which dental images they will utilize.5,6
+Clinicians should adhere to the ALARA principle (“As low as reasonably achievable”) when determining which dental images they will utilize.7,8

 Identifying Potential Carotid Artery Disease on Dental Images

-On a PAN, carotid artery calcification (CAC) can appear as a radiopaque lesion that is either rounded or nodular in shape (see Images 1 and 2).
-CACs most often present themselves between the C3 and C4 vertebrae.
-They can be localized to one side or appear bilaterally.7 One article stated, “Panoramic radiographs may help us to detect CACs in patients with or without other associated risk factors.”7 This means that dental hygienists may be the first ones to discover these in their patients.
+On a PAN, carotid artery calcification (CAC) can appear as a radiopaque lesion that is either rounded or nodular in shape (see Images 1 and 2).9,10 CACs most often present themselves between the C3 and C4 vertebrae.
+They can be localized to one side or appear bilaterally.10 Moshfeghi et al. stated, “Panoramic radiographs may help us to detect CACs in patients with or without other associated risk factors.”10 This means dental hygienists may be the first ones to discover these in their patients.

 Image 1 This panoramic radiograph revealed bilateral radiopaque nodules in the

 area of the carotid bifurcation in a 78-year-old female patient.
-Image courtesy and used with permission from Kalid Aziz, DDS, MS, and Lucinda J. Lyon, RDH, DDS, EdD.10
+Image courtesy and used with permission from Kalid Aziz, DDS, MS, and Lucinda J. Lyon, RDH, DDS, EdD.9

-On these images, CACs most commonly appear in the cervical tissue.
+In these images, CACs most commonly appear in the cervical tissue.
 From the axial view, they can be described as “single or multiple “rice grains” with a homogeneous opacity and a linear or curvilinear shape.”
-They appear “approximately 0-10 mm anterolaterally to the anterior tubercle of the transverse process; lateral or more often lateroposterior to the greater cornu of the hyoid bone; and always posterolateral to the pharyngeal airway space.
+They appear “approximately 0 to 10 mm anterolaterally to the anterior tubercle of the transverse process; lateral or more often lateroposterior to the greater cornu of the hyoid bone; and always posterolateral to the pharyngeal airway space.
 In coronal projections, CAC depiction appears lateral to the anterior tubercle of the cervical vertebrae.
-On the sagittal sections, CACs are identified medial and inferior to the angle of the mandible, lateral and mostly anterior to the cervical tubercle with their vertical position varying from C3 to C5.”9 For an example of what a carotid artery blockage looks like on a CBCT click here (see figures 1 and 2).9
+On the sagittal sections, CACs are identified medial and inferior to the angle of the mandible, lateral and mostly anterior to the cervical tubercle with their vertical position varying from C3 to C5.”12

 Any of these dental images has the potential to be life-saving screenings for our patients.